 If a bus stop must be placed near a driveway, it is best to place it on the farside of the driveway where it will not impede with entering and exiting traffic.
-If blocking a driveway is unavoidable, special design considerations shall be prevent vehicles aiven to from attempting to maneuver around the bus in a situation with reduced sight distance.
-When there are two driveways to a parcel on the same street, it is better to block the upstream driveway forcing vehicles to turn behind the bus to access the driveway.
+If blocking a driveway is unavoidable, special design considerations shall be aiven to prevent vehicles from attempting to maneuver around the bus in a situation with reduced sight distance.
+When there are two driveways to a parcel on the same street, it is better to block the upstream driveway forcina vehicles to turn behind the bus to access the driveway.